vincenzopalazzo/gradle-database/README.md

 # gradle-database

-The gradle-project is the simple plugin for gradle for operation with database.
+The gradle-database is the simple plugin for gradle for operation with database.

 ## Getting Started